 - A school with grades 9-11 would be eligible for three years.

 Qualified schools cannot receive e-Learning Backpack funds once their original award period has concluded.

-School divisions with schools receiving supplemental grants in year two are required to:
+School divisions with schools receiving supplemental grants are required to:

 - select a core set of textbooks, applications and online services for productivity, learning management, collaboration and assessment to be included on all devices.